I can practically feel the groaning and eye rolling.

 Not as punchy, perhaps, but definitely more respectful (and probably involves a lot less puke).

-For more on joyful movement, click here to read this 2018 post “What’s the Big Deal about Exercise?”
+For more on joyful movement, click here to read “What’s the Big Deal about Exercise?”